lshtech/BalatroOlympus/README.md

 # BalatroOlympus
-Mod for the game Balatro adding Greek mythology based Jokers, made using Steamodded
+Mod for the game Balatro adding Greek mythology based Jokers, made using Steamodded.

 Current Progress (4/?)

+Every Joker is planned to have a synergy with every other Joker.

 I am not an artist, so the art is very rudimentary.
 Get in touch if you want to improve it.